The BIM Execution Plan: A Gross Anatomy

 In this section, you should outline who the main stakeholders are in the project.
 Keep the list of stakeholders to the ones outlined in the table below, with a focus on BIM-related ones.

-- Firm: the name of the firm
+- Firm - The name of the firm (i.e. Company ABC)

-It is important to assign a “BIM Lead” for the project to have ONE point of contact representing a firm for all BIM-related topics, internally or externally.
+IMPORTANT NOTE - It is important to assign a “BIM Lead” for the project to have ONE point of contact representing a firm for all BIM-related topics, internally or externally.
 The BIM Lead is an additional title/role that one person assumes on top of one’s current responsibilities; it can be the project manager, BIM manager (firm or office), BIM coordinator, BIM administrator, design or construction professional (i.e. architect, engineer, contractor, etc.).

 In summary, a BIM Lead’s responsibilities are: